est31/cargo-udeps/README.md

 ## Trophy case

-This is a list of unused dependencies that were found using cargo-udeps.
+This is a list of cases where unused dependencies were found using cargo-udeps.
 You are welcome to expand it:

 * https://github.com/nushell/nushell/pull/519